elliotwms/twitchplaysitb/README.md

 - `TWITCH_USERNAME` - lowercase Twitch username of the Bot
 - `TWITCH_TOKEN` - OAuth token of the Bot, starting with `oauth:`
 - `TWITCH_CHANNEL` - Stream channel name

-To run the bot you'll need to pass the running game's process ID as the first argument.

 ## Chat commands